U.S. banks cast wary eye at mortgage borrowers as forbearance periods end

 TransUnion expects delinquencies to remain below highs seen during the 2007-2009 financial crisis, but much depends on vaccine rollouts and the incoming Biden administration, which may find ways to extend relief programs further.

-If that happens, it will take even longer to get a handle on potential losses, said Blend CEO Mayopoulos, who was previously Fannie Mae CEO and a senior Bank of America executive.
+If that happens, it will take even longer to get a handle on potential losses, said Blend president Mayopoulos, who was previously Fannie Mae CEO and a senior Bank of America executive.

 “We won’t really have a complete understanding of the true picture,” he said, “until these forbearance programs come to an end.”